-Sixth graders plot structures, narrative voices, character developments, and the use of language.
-They also compare and contrast themes in articles and stories.
+Sixth grade reading entails understanding plot structures, narrative voices, character developments, and the use of language.
+Students also compare and contrast themes in articles and stories.
 In the process, your child’s vocabulary should grow by leaps and bounds.

 Author says that here, here, and here